melvabout/fairground-machine-images/README.md

 # fairground-machine-images

 Buidling instances to satisfy [kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) using packer and ansible.
-Having to skip some bits like DNS as they won't be known till the instance is launched.

 ## CA
 Files under packer/files/secret were created following [step 4](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md) of kubernetes the hard way and then sops encrypted.